hapijs/joi/README.md

 If pattern is not a valid RegExp object, it returns an error.

+##### String.xregex(pattern)

+Specifies that this input exactly matches the given RegExp pattern.

+If pattern is not specified, it returns an Error.

+If pattern is not a valid RegExp object, it returns an error.

 ##### String.email()

 Specifies that this input is a valid email string.